fagiolini/fagiolini.github.io/_posts/2020-11-10-guide-tofu.md

 layout: post
 title: guide to tofu
 excerpt_separator: <!--more-->
-tags: [tofu, protein+, glutenfree,]
+tags: [tofu, guides, protein+, glutenfree,]
 ---

  <img src="../../../images/tofu.jpg" width="300">

  <!--more-->
-unknown to many, tofu is a wonderful ingredient for a vegan diet, thanks to its versatility and to its fabulous protein content: it is, in fact, made out of soy bean, an amazing pulse. it is also very healthy and very light.
+unknown to many, tofu is an asian product of chinese origin, made out of soy bean. it is a wonderful ingredient for any diet because it is:
+- full of proteins
+- very healthy
+- very light
+- versatile

 it is sometimes mistakenly presented as the vegan alternative to cheese, from which it is actually very different. in reality, it is a plain taste ingredient. this means one needs to learn how to get the best out of it: let's see how!